 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links.

 - board or wood – I got this board that said “Spring” on it, in a clearance bin at Marshalls for $2!
 Clearance stuff is always worth a look to go through.
 It’s so easy to paint or put fabric over items to make them say different things!

 - HTV or Iron-on – I like Siser Easyweed from Amazon here

 - Tape glider or glue dots

-First thing you’ll want to do is cut your burlap to the size you want it.
+The first thing you’ll want to do is cut your burlap to the size you want it.
 The easiest way to cut burlap is by pulling out strings to show you where a straight line is.
-Here’s a quick video of how I cut and fray burlap.
+There’s a quick video at the top of the post on how I cut and fray burlap.

 I love my heat press but you could easily use an iron.
 I set my heat press to 285 F and press for 15-20 seconds.
 I first fold my burlap in half and press to get the middle line.
 Then I fold my iron on in half to get a crease and then I line up the two so I know that it’s centered.

 Press it and then peel off the plastic backing!
 If it is not sticking, press again before you peel it off.
 Mine adhered perfectly the first time.